-Bradley C. Perkins has owned and operated Perkins Realty, a residential and commercial real estate company, since 2004.
+Bradley C. Perkins: President/CEO of Cascadia High Speed Rail Company and a United States High Speed Rail Board Member, Perkins has owned and operated Perkins Realty, a residential and commercial real estate company, since 2004.
 Perkins Realty has been the catalyst in amassing multiple properties for the Hollywood Library, New Seasons Headquarters, and Madrona Studios in Portland.

-Perkins is president of Cascadia High Speed Rail, LLC and has helped design and advocate for this new and exciting transportation system since 2007.
-He has worked closely with a technical rail planning expert, Rudy Niederer, to develop a high speed intercity and commuter rail system between Vancouver, BC, and Eugene, Oregon.
-Brad has spent considerable time influencing the direction of the newly-designed high speed rail corridor with local, state, and national leaders and officials.
+Perkins has helped design and advocate for this new and exciting transportation system since 2008.
+He has worked closely with a technical rail planning expert, Rudy Niederer, to develop a high-speed intercity and commuter rail system between Vancouver, BC, and Eugene, Oregon.
+Brad has spent considerable time influencing the direction of the newly-designed high-speed rail corridor with local, state, and national leaders and officials.

 Perkins graduated from the University, State of Oregon School of Architecture with a B.A. degree in 1975.
 He was born in Portland in 1951 and has lived in Eugene or Portland ever since.
 He has traveled the world extensively, studying diverse urban planning, architecture, and transportation systems.

-Rudy Niederer completed the concept plan for Cascadia High Speed Rail’s commuter and inter-city rail corridor system and station locations between Vancouver, B.C., and Eugene, Oregon.
-Niederer has planned the 460-mile corridor, underpasses, flyovers, and tunnels to avoid all grade crossings and effectively connect CHSR with all other transportation systems at the station and platform stops.
+Rudy Niederer completed the concept plan for Cascadia High Speed Rail’s commuter and inter-city rail corridor system and station locations between Vancouver, BC, and Eugene, OR.
+Niederer has planned the 404-mile corridor, underpasses, flyovers, and tunnels to avoid all grade crossings and effectively connect CHSR with all other transportation systems at the station and platform stops.

 This website embraces, educates, enlightens, empathizes, encourages, and empowers the citizenry to achieve such a mega undertaking.